sulemanof/nasa/README.md

+**This app is deployed on Vercel and can be accessed [here](https://nasa-sand-five.vercel.app/).**

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+The app is a simple web application that fetches data from the NASA API and displays the data in a responsive grid layout.
+The app is built using React, Next.js, Tailwind CSS, and Vitest / React Testing Library for testing.

-This app is deployed on Vercel and can be accessed [here](https://nasa-sand-five.vercel.app/).
+The app is built based on [shadcn/ui](https://ui.shadcn.com/) design.

 ## Getting Started